lichess-org/external-engine/README.md

 a UCI engine, by sending
 [UCI commands](https://backscattering.de/chess/uci/#engine) as individual WebSocket messages. `copyprotection` and `registration` are not supported.

+### Important considerations for providers

+The most straight-forward implementation would be to forward all WebSocket messages to a UCI engine as a thin proxy.
+However, some important considerations arise that require dealing with UCI specifics and tracking the engine state.

+* :warning: With many UCI engines, a malicious user who can execute arbitrary commands will be able to damage the host system, cause data loss, exfiltrate data, or even achieve arbitrary code execution.

+  Recommendation: Use the `safe-uci` adapter (TODO) as a wrapper around the engine.
+If possible, bind the server only on the loopback interface to limit the attack surface.
+  Generate a strong `secret` for the engine registration and do not forget to check it.

+* Network connections can be interrupted.

+  Recommendation: Send pings over all WebSocket connections at intervals.
+  If a client times out or disconnects, stop ongoing searches in order to prevent deep or infinite analysis from consuming resources indefinitely.

+* Clients may open multiple connections.

+  Recommendation: Manage shared access to a single engine process.
+  At each point, one of the WebSocket connections has an exclusive session with the engine.
+Track the engine state and options associated with each session.

+  When receiving a message (except `stop`) on a connection, an exclusive session is requested for that connection.
+In order to switch sessions, end any ongoing search in the previous session (by injecting `stop`) and wait until any outstanding engine output has been delivered.
+Then issue `ucinewgame`, to ensure the following session is clean, and reapply any options associated with the session (TODO).

 ### Register external engine